 Stateside (Bowie/H. Sales): a number from Tin Machine II, sung by Hunt Sales.
 Four alternate takes surfaced in 2008.
 A BBC studio version was released on the of 'Baby Universal' CD-single (London/Victory LOCDT 305) and later compiled on the Japanese Radio Session.
 Live versions from New York, Academy Theatre, 29-11-91 and Hamburg, Docks, 24-10-91 are found on the Oy Vey, Baby CD and video respectively.

 Stay (Bowie): released almost halved (3'21" vs 6'07") as the third single from Station To Station in the US (RCA PB 10736) and several other countries outside the UK.
 The edit has been reissued on the Christiane F soundtrack and on the Singles Versions EP included with the Deluxe Edition of Station To Station.
 The Rykodisc re-release contained a live version, recorded in Uniondale, Nassau Coliseum, 23-03-76.
 The same performance was later included on Live Nassau Coliseum '76.
-Other excellent live versions appear on the 2005 edition of Stage and on BBC Radio Theatre, London, June 27, 2000.
+Other excellent live versions appear on the 2005 edition of Stage, Welcome To The Blackout and on BBC Radio Theatre, London, June 27, 2000.
 Besides in 1976, 1978 and 2000, 'Stay' was also played live in 1983, 1990, 1997, 1999 and 2002.

 Strangers When We Meet (Bowie): first issued in 1993 on The Buddha Of Suburbia.
 An alternate, slightly longer (5'10" vs 4'58") version appeared exclusively on a Dutch promo cassette.
 In 1995, a newly recorded version was released as the second single from the 1.
 Outside album, complete with accompanying 4'11" video.
 A 7" single was released on green vinyl (Virgin/RCA 74321 329407).
 There are two variations of the promo video, a "violent version" and "clean version"; the first was released on the Best Of Bowie DVD.
 The CD-single (RCA/BMG 74321 32940 2) contains an Edit (4'19" vs 5'07") of the 1.
 Outside version, while a US Virgin DPRO-11062 promo CD-single contains a Buddha Of Suburbia Edit (4'10" vs 4'58").
 The Outside Edit reappeared on the 3CD edition of Nothing Has Changed.
 Played live on the Outside and Earthling tours.